netmanagers/puppet-fail2ban/README.md

 * All parameters can be set using Hiera.
 See the manifests to see what can be set.

-* Install fail2ban with default settings
+* Install fail2ban with default settings.
+No configuration changes are done, and distro defaults are respected.

         class { 'fail2ban': }